Benjamin S. Turner: Political career

 He joined the Republican Party after the Civil War.
 In 1867, he attended the Republican state convention and attracted the attention of local GOP officials.
-That same year he was appointed Dallas County tax collector.
+That same year he was appointed Dallas County's tax collector.

 In 1869, Turner was elected a Selma councilman, but he resigned in protest after being offered compensation because he believed public officials should not be paid when economic conditions were poor.